 As I have progressed through pregnancy, my hormone levels have shifted enormously (understatement of the century!)
 While it can – and does – feel crazy at the time, it’s actually been quite precise, and, incredibly, syncs up perfectly with what we know about the Health Types in the ph360 circle.
 I’ve been ticking my way around the circle, from my usual sensor self with my dominant hormones of vasopressin and dopamine – making me very intellectual, forward thinking and independent, among other things – through to the other side of the circle to the varied worlds of the Activators, Connectors, and, soon, the Guardians.

-In “Activator Phase”, around the early and middle stages of my pregnancy – my dominant hormones shifted towards adrenaline – bringing all sorts or fiery new experiences of heightened reactiveness, anger and impulsivity (sorry everyone!)
-I’ll be sharing more stories about what that phase was like – goodbye calm logic, hello emotional overdrive!
+In “Activator Phase”, around the early and middle stages of my pregnancy – my dominant hormones shifted towards adrenaline – bringing all sorts or fiery new experiences of heightened reactiveness, anger and impulsivity (sorry everyone!) – goodbye calm logic, hello emotional overdrive!

 Now, moving into the later stages of my pregnancy, I’ve shifted into “Connector Phase” – where I’m now creating, and needing, increased levels of oxytocin.
 It’s not that I didn’t have this before I was pregnant, we all produce all the hormones, but our dominant levels differ according to our Health Type.
 As a sensor, at the opposite side of the wheel to a connector, I generally haven’t been oxytocin driven.
 Oxytocin is a bonding, feel good hormone, which is what drives a healthy connector to get lots of social interaction, but not so for the sensor (when not pregnant of course).
 Oxytocin also stimulates growth – which is really showing in how big I’m getting with my happily growing baby!